aniamirjanyan/TMOB-task/README.md

 * Query

 In the **Query** section select Data Source Name.
-Click on**Add Query**(on right).
+Click on **Add Query** (on the right).
 In order to manually enter the query click on the edit button (pencil) on the right and type the query.
 E.g.
 ```
 SELECT "%MEM" FROM "cpu_mem" WHERE ("USER" = 'root') AND $timeFilter
 ```
 Or build the prefered query by selecting the values as shown in the image

 ![](https://i.imgur.com/RVQ9DYz.png)

+You can add multiple queries with different users or values.